The Best DJ Mixers On The Market in 2024

 Our verdict is: go for this device if you’re already a based DJ with a rather high demand, and this unit is more or less within your budget range.
 It will spare you of carrying around a lot of other equipment and is the best all-in-one product that you can find.

 Is this device right for you?
-You can’t go wrong with anything that’s labeled Allen & Heath, as it’s one of the biggest names in the techno and house music industry.
+You can’t go wrong with anything that’s labeled Behringer, as it’s one of the biggest names in the techno and house music industry.
 The sound quality is unbeatable, and there are tons of features meant to make your job easier and the final sound as perfect as possible.
-However, it’s still a pretty expensive thing.
+It’s also a lot cheaper than the Pioneer DJM900NXS2.

 3. Native Instruments Z2